St Michael and St Mary Magdalene's Church, Easthampstead: Interior

-In January 2009, major repair works to the roof were started, to deal with problems of dry rot, and damage from Death-watch beetle larvae.
-During this time, the congregation moved to the Roman Catholic church of St Margaret Clitherow in Bracknell.

 Churchyard and wildlife

 In recognition of the wildlife interest, the churchyard was entered into the Living Churchyards and Cemeteries Project in 2002 and received an Award in 2004.
 Work undertaken as part of the entry into the project has included monitoring wildlife, erecting bat and bird boxes and planting wildflowers.

 Despite its busy urban setting, the churchyard is a haven for wildlife.
 Over a hundred plant species are found here, including many traditionally found in churchyards, for example germander speedwell (Angel's eyes), snowdrops (Eve's tears) and greater stitchwort (Easter bell).

 The tombstones support lichens and mosses.
 Insects use the crevices present in many of the stones for shelter, and the stag beetle, an increasingly threatened insect which is listed on the Borough's Biodiversity Action Plan, has been spotted here.

 The oldest living organism in the churchyard is a veteran yew tree near the south gate.
 Its girth exceeds 13 feet and in February its male cones release drifts of pollen into the wind.